kevinchappell/formBuilder/docs/formBuilder/options/stickyControls.md

 # stickyControls
-When the option `stickyControls` is set to true, the controls will follow the user's scroll to the end of the available space within the editor.
+When the option `stickyControls` is set to enabled:true, the controls will follow the user's scroll to the end of the available space within the editor.
 Note the updated syntax to handle custom positioning.

 ## Usage
 ```javascript